 Business, Marketing and Information Technology Newsletter

-Minnesota Career Technical Education ResourcesMinnesota Business, Marketing, and Information Technology Frameworks
+Minnesota Career and Technical Education ResourcesMinnesota Business, Marketing, and Information Technology Frameworks

 The Business, Marketing, and Information Technology Frameworks (below) provide teachers in these career fields with high-quality, rigorous indicators and benchmarks to identify what students should know and be able to do after completing a program of study in any of the included pathways.
 Development of local courses and programs should be informed by a combination of these rigorous academic and employability elements, and expectations of business and industry stakeholders addressing current and future workforce needs.
 MDE Specialist Dean Breuer is the key contact for accessing information and training on the use of these new framework tools.